Getting Started at IVCC and The Office of Disability Services:

 extended time or spell/grammar check on the essay BEFORE calling the Assessment

 Center.
-You will know you are eligable if these accommodations are written in your current IEP or 504 plan.
+You will know you are eligible if these accommodations are written in your current IEP or 504 plan.

-Practice – There is an Accuplacer app for $2.99, Web Based Practice Test for $2.99 and Sample Questions for students.
+Practice – Free Accuplacer Test Prep App and Sample Questions for students.

 Register for Classes - For your first semester you have the choice to either meet with a counselor or a Disability Services Coordinator to schedule classes.
-You can make an appointment with a counselor by calling 815-224-0360 or set up an appointment with a Disability Services coordinator by calling 815-224-0233.
-You will make your appointment with Theresa.
-Please tell her you need to meet with Tina or Judy.
+You can make an appointment with a counselor by calling 815-224-0360 or set up an appointment with a Disability Services coordinator by calling 815-224-0634.

 – Get the academic supports you need to succeed